octo-technology/OpenTezos/docs/dapp/front-user-experience.md

   </div>
 ```

-From now on, our app will look different whether the administrator, a player, a buyer is connected or not.
+From now on, our app will look differently whether the administrator, a player, a buyer is connected or not.
 For instance, if an address is not connected, the app will display:
 ![](../../static/img/dapp/front19.png)